-At Closing, the GEM Warrant automatically became our obligation, and on December 15, 2023, we issued the GEM Warrant in the amount of 828,533 shares of Class A Common Stock at an exercise price of \$6.49 per share, which will be adjusted to 105% of the then-current exercise price if, on the one-year anniversary date of the Effective Time, the GEM Warrant has not been exercised in full and the average closing price per share of shares of Class A Common Stock for the 10 days preceding the anniversary date is less than 90% of the initial exercise price.
+At Closing, the Senior Convertible Notes and the obligation to issue the GEM Warrant automatically became our obligation.
+On December 15, 2023, we issued the GEM Warrant in the amount of 828,533 shares of Class A Common Stock at an exercise price of \$6.49 per share, which will be adjusted to 105% of the then-current exercise price if, on the one-year anniversary date of the Effective Time, the GEM Warrant has not been exercised in full and the average closing price per share of shares of Class A Common Stock for the 10 days preceding the anniversary date is less than 90% of the initial exercise price.
 GEM may exercise the GEM Warrant at any time and from time to time until December 14, 2026.
-Pursuant to the GEM Term Sheet, we will also issue the GEM Convertible Debenture for an aggregate amount of \$2.0 million, with a five-year maturity and 0% coupon, which provides for the issuances of up to 2,000,000 shares of Class A Common Stock upon conversion of the GEM Convertible Debenture.